Glenn Frey was described by the other members of the Eagles as the leader of the band…but when they broke up in 1980…how did he do as a solo artist?

 Then…The Eagles got back together.

 (You can check out the article about it: Eagles…Hell Freezes Over.)

 Glenn Frey and Don Henley handled the majority of the lead vocals for the Eagles, so Glenn’s strong and soulful voice is on some of the most popular songs in music history.
 His solo career was successful, even though it was not as stellar as his friend and Eagles co-founder, Don Henley.
 Like Don Henley, Glenn Frey was a multi-instrumentalist…playing guitar, bass, keyboards, and drums.

 The reunited Eagles were a touring force until Frey passed away from health complications in January of 2016.
-While John Lennon’s tragic death in 1980 was an extreme shock, Glenn Frey’s death really hit home.
-Some of our greatest musicians are leaving us, and our generation is turning the world over to our children…just as Glenn wrote in his last song, “It’s Your World Now”.
+While John Lennon’s tragic death in 1980 was an extreme shock, Glenn Frey’s death indicates that some of our greatest musicians are leaving us.
+Our generation is turning the world over to our children, just as Glenn wrote in his last song, “It’s Your World Now”.
 Glenn Frey would be proud that his son, Deacon, is helping the Eagles continue to tour with great success.

 (This is Part 2 about the solo Eagles.
 Don Henley was featured in Part 1, and Joe Walsh is featured in Part 3.)